 Find out more about Second line hormone therapy and further treatment options

-Chemotherapy uses anti-cancer (cytotoxic) drugs to kill cancer cells.
-It doesn’t cure prostate cancer but can help to control symptoms.
-It may also help some men to live longer.
-You may have chemotherapy alongside other treatments such as palliative radiotherapy, bisphosphonates, pain-relieving drugs, and steroids.
+Chemotherapy uses anti-cancer drugs to kill the cancer cells.
+It won’t get rid of your prostate cancer, but can help to control or delay symptoms, and helps some men to live longer.
+You may have chemotherapy alongside other treatments such as hormone therapy, steroids, radiotherapy for advanced cancer and bisphosphonates.